ray-project/ray/doc/source/serve/managing-deployments.md

 ## Updating a Deployment

 Often you want to be able to update your code or configuration options for a deployment over time.
-Deployments can be updated simply by updating the code or configuration options and calling `deploy()` again.
+Deployments can be updated simply by updating the code or configuration options and calling `serve.run()` again.

 ```python
 @serve.deployment(name="my_deployment", num_replicas=1)